Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

 \textit{Experimental setup.} We randomly split the training datasets of MNIST~\cite{mnist}, FashionMNIST~\cite{xiao2017fashion}, and CIFAR-10~\cite{cifar10} into 2 splits, respectively.
 We train simple CNN classifiers and conditional DDPM model~\cite{cond_ddpm} for all splits.
-We generate 100 images for each class conditioned by each conditional DDPM.
-We then evaluate the difference in accuracy between instances when the diffusion model and the classifier use the same split and when they use different splits.
+For each conditional DDPM, we generate 100 images for each class.
+We then evaluate the difference in the accuracies of the generated images between when the diffusion model and the classifier use the same split and when they use different splits.
 If the hypothesis is true, these accuracies should have a large gap.

 \textit{Results.} Table~\ref{table:dataset_sharing} shows the accuracy of each pair of conditional DDPMs and classifiers.
+The row means which split is used to train the conditional DDPM model; the column means which split is used to train the CNN model.
+The accuracy is the percentage of the correct classification on the 100 generated images with the corresponding DDPM model.
 As shown, there is no significant difference between when the diffusion model and the classifier use the same split and when they use different splits.
 We thus think that \textit{the natural attack capability of diffusion is not due to data sharing but rather due to the non-robust features embedded by diffusion models.}

-\nsubsection{RQ6: Is the natural attack capability general enough to attack against real-world systems?}
+\ntsubsection{RQ6: Is the natural attack capability general enough to attack against real-world systems?}